Rajkumarmagar/text-roller/docs/intro.md

 Browser Support
 ---------------

-Odometer is intended to support IE8+, FF4+, Safari 6+, and Chrome.
+TextRoller is intended to support IE8+, FF4+, Safari 6+, and Chrome.

 Dependencies
 ------------